rust-nostr/nostr/CONTRIBUTING.md

 ### Coding Conventions

-Install https://github.com/casey/just and use `just precommit` or `just check` to format and check the code before committing.
+Install https://github.com/casey/just and use `just precommit` or `just ci` to format and check the code before committing.
 The CI also enforces this.